 Philips Sonicare 2 Series is really slim and comfortable in use especially for those who don’t like big handles that electric toothbrushes usually have.
 However, it performs all cleaning jobs that electric brushes usually perform.

 This best electric toothbrush performs gentle vibrations during the process of cleaning.
-Due to these vibrations the brush head removes plaque from the teeth and sweeps it away.
-Removing plaque and surface stains allows to whiten teeth naturally within several weeks.
+Due to these vibrations, the brush head removes plaque from the teeth and sweeps it away.
+Removing plaque and surface stains allows whitening teeth naturally within several weeks.

 The brush is rechargeable and should be charged carefully as the charger should not get into water or connect with it in any way.

 First of all, this is the most affordable member of the list, at just under $50.
 You’re really not going to find a quality toothbrush that will cost you less than that.
 However, being that it’s from Philips means you’re not just throwing that money away.

 It also has a number of features that can actually lead to cleaner teeth.
 For example, the model drives fluid along the gum line and even between your teeth to reach those tough-to-hit spots.
 Plus, it has a timer to ensure you’re spending enough time brushing—this is a great feature.

 Despite the low price, you still get plenty of toothbrushes.
 This model also comes with a charger (so you don’t have to worry it’s the cheap kind with replaceable batteries) as well as a nice travel case.

 The variety of electric toothbrushes on the market is really wide.
 One of the represented models is Philips Sonicare Essence Power Toothbrush.
 It’s a device which provides cleaning your teeth efficiently for a long time.

 The brush has a comfortable handle which provides soft grip.
 It is usually charged with an included charge base, and the charged brush will serve you no less than 2 weeks so you can take it with you while traveling.